 This website uses affiliate links, which means I may earn a small commission from your purchase - at no cost to you.
 Please read my disclosure for more details.

-DIY Earl Grey Tea Cup Candle – Cute Gift for Tea Lovers!
+DIY Tea Cup Candle – Cute Gift for Tea Lovers!

-I had scooped a solid blue tea cup from the Good Neighbour Shed awhile back, but didn’t want to use it for the holiday guide because tea cup candles have been done to death.
-But I couldn’t resist making myself a DIY tea cup candle and I thought I’d share how I did it.
+I know that DIY tea cup candles are not an original idea.
+Sometimes I invent craft ideas, sometimes I see things I want to try too.
+I am, at my core, just a crafter like you.
+Especially after making DIY soy candles with essential oil already, I couldn’t resist making myself a DIY tea cup candle.
 My Mom had some bergamot essential oil and it dawned on me that I could make a candle that smells like Earl Grey – my absolute favorite tea!
-At the last minute I sprinkled in some real, loose leaf Earl Grey, just for show (it doesn’t contribute to the scent), and the DIY earl grey tea cup candle turned out so adorably.
+At the last minute I sprinkled in some real, loose leaf Earl Grey, just for show (it doesn’t contribute to the scent), and the DIY tea cup candle turned out so adorably.

 Candle making is quite the science and everything – from the temperature of the wax to the temperature of the room – can impact the success of a poured candle.
 I’d love to keep practicing to perfect my technique, but even my first few tries resulted in successful candles.
 Although they lack the smooth as glass surface of commercial candles, they burn really nicely!